-The scheduling for the SLI courses and practicums is designed to fit the demands and workflow of medical school and will allow medical students to complete the SLI MSc. the same year that they complete their MD Program.
-In order to complete the SLI MSc. degree in four years students must pay MSc. tuition and complete degree credits in years 1, 2 and 4 of medical school and take practicums and courses in the summer between first and second year, summer between second and third and during the selective block at the end of fourth year.
+The scheduling for the SLI courses and practicums is designed to fit the demands and workflow of medical school and will allow medical students to complete the MSc SLI the same year that they complete their MD Program.
+In order to complete the MSc SLI degree in four years students must pay MSc. tuition and complete degree credits in years 1, 2 and 4 of medical school and complete practica and courses in the summer between first and second year, the summer between second and third year, and during the selective block at the end of fourth year.